signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/1-speed-dating/logistic-speeddating.md

 With regularization, we have the freedom to throw a lot of features into our model, because the regularization parameter will be chosen such that only the important ones remain.
 In particular, $L^1$ regularization will produce a very interpretable model, because the coefficients of the less important variables will be driven to 0.

-Our goal will be to distinguish between Caucasians and Asians by using regularized logistic regression.
+Our goal will be to distinguish between males and females by using regularized logistic regression.
 As predictors, we'll include the 17 activites *and* every possible 2nd-order interaction term between the 17 activities.

-* Restrict to the subset of Caucasian or Asian participants.
-From that subset, create a new data frame, `df_activities`, with just the 17 activity variables.
+* Create a new data frame, `df_activities`, with just the 17 activity variables.

 * To form the 2nd-order interaction terms, pass in `df_activities` to [`model.matrix()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/model.matrix.html) along with the formula `~ .*. + 0`.
 Store the output in a variable `cross_terms`.
 (In the formula, `.*.` indicates that every possible interaction term should be formed and `+ 0` indicates that no intercept column should be created.)

-* Scale `cross_terms` and use it with `cv.glmnet()` to train a $L^1$ regularized logistic regression model distinguishing between Caucasians and Asians.
+* Scale `cross_terms` and use it with `cv.glmnet()` to train a $L^1$ regularized logistic regression model distinguishing between the two genders.
 Access the coefficients of the optimal model with `coef()` (you'll have to pass in the value of $\lambda$ to use into the `s` parameter) and print out the nonzero entries.
 Interpret the results.

 * Compare the AUC of the regularized model with cross terms against the AUC of the unregularized model trained only against the 17 activities.
+Why isn't the model much of an improvement?